-- 10.3.1 Enemy gains 3 CMs when ranged units are present in a combat. - 10.3.2 Ranged unit (in any formation) fighting alone use only 1 SP (regardless of number of ranged units fighting). - 10.3.3 Ranged unit in combat formation cannot retreat in direct combat.
+- 10.3.1 Attacker gains 2 CMs when their targets include ranged units. - 10.3.2 Ranged unit (in any formation) fighting alone use only 1 SP (regardless of number of ranged units fighting). - 10.3.3 Ranged unit in combat formation cannot retreat in direct combat.
 They must take losses due to the fact that they do not retreat, but still have chances of survival from enemy attack.